biyichen/energysaving/README.md

 ## Contract Section
 ### ![alt text](/contract.png)
-#### Basic contact information – including your name, address, telephone number, and email address.
+#### Basic contact information – including the name, address, telephone number, and email address.
 The same information is needed from the client.
-It is also advantageous to include a interactive message box where customer can leave their message and contract information about the expected communication between you and your client.
+It is also advantageous to include a interactive message box where customer can leave their message and contract information about the expected communication between technicians and the client.